Wilfred Skinner: International

 In October 1959, right-half Skinner received his first call-up to the Singapore state hockey team for the Malaya Hockey Federation (MHF) inter-state quadrangular.
 He made his international debut in a 2–0 win over Malaya on 28 November 1959.
 By the early 1960s, Skinner established himself as Singapore's regular centre-half and skipper.
 He captained Singapore at the 1962 Asian Games.

 In October 1961, the MHF approved Singapore's return to the Pan-Malayan inter-state championship.
 Singapore lost 3–0 to Selangor in the 1962 inter-state final.
 In 1963, the MHF inter-state competition underwent a change in format to a Cup competition and was renamed the Razak Cup.
 Skinner won the 1965 edition with Singapore.

 Personal life

 Skinner joined the Police Force after graduating from school in December 1954.
 He rose to the rank of Deputy Superintendent on 18 July 1974.
 In August 1974, Skinner was awarded the bronze Pingat Pentadbiran Awam state medal.
 After 20 years of service in the Police Force, Skinner resigned in late December 1974 and emigrated to Canada, where he worked as a handyman.

-Skinner married his wife Moira on 6 May 1967; they have a son, Judd James (born 1969).
+Skinner married his wife Moira on 6 May 1967; they have a son.